The information provided in this ELRP customer FAQ can change in whole or in part subject to California Public Utilities Commission approval.

 If you have enrolled with an aggregator or a third-party demand response provider, your aggregator or demand response provider may be eligible to enroll in the ELRP.
 Please contact your aggregator or demand response provider for information on the ELRP.
 Note that if you are enrolled in the Base Interruptible Program through an aggregator, your aggregator has the first option to enroll you in the ELRP.
 If they choose not to enroll in the ELRP, you may independently enroll.

-If you specify you would like to be compensated for exports during enrollment and have a behind-the-meter Rule 21 interconnected device with export capability and permit, your load reduction nomination for the exporting site should include any exports.
+If you specify you would like to be compensated for exports during enrollment and have a behind-the-meter Rule 21 interconnected device with export capability and permit, your load reduction nomination for the exporting site must include any exports.
 Nominations may be updated at any time through Olivine DER™, following the instructions provided in the enrollment confirmation email.

 The use of a virtual aggregation may be elected by a customer at the time of enrollment.
 Only during ELRP dispatch hours, a customer with control over multiple electrically contiguous sites is permitted to virtually aggregate the load and generation to fully utilize the sum of the net export allowed by any Rule 21 permit(s) associated with the sites.
 Two sites are considered electrically contiguous when they have electric service derived from the same utility distribution transformer secondary and there are no devices on the utility distribution system that can interrupt power flow to only one site.
 Virtual aggregation applications will be reviewed and approved by PG&E on a case-by-case basis.